 At Edge Hill, you’ll be taught by experts like Dr Robert Lyon.
-Robert is a programme leader on our BSc (Hons) Robotics & Artificial Intelligence course, and brings a wealth of experience, knowledge and research with him into the curriculum.
+Robert is a programme leader and brings a wealth of experience, knowledge and research with him into the curriculum.

 “I’ve always been passionate about solving big data challenges, and seek out opportunities where I can help solve problems with machine learning and automated systems.
 In the years leading up to joining Edge Hill as a lecturer, and still to this day, I’ve been lucky enough to apply my expertise in machine learning and AI to international, world-leading projects.
 One of the most exciting projects I’ve worked on so far is the Square Kilometre Array (SKA), which is a new radio telescope being developed by an international team of scientists and engineers.
 This will be the world’s largest radio telescope, and the most sophisticated scientific instrument ever constructed.
 My involvement in this project is centred upon developing machine learning algorithms and software tools that are able to process the vast quantities of data produced by the telescope.
 This particular project has taken me around the world, to places like Silicon Valley in the United States and Cape Town in South Africa, and is just one example of how exciting a career in Robotics and Artificial Intelligence can be.